Can I open on Easter Sunday?

 I want to open on Easter Sunday – what do I need to do?

-Also, notice needs to be in the form of a letter or email (you could send out a group email).
-For this, a template is available from our advisers.
-And of course, if you have any questions, you can email us or call us on 0800 472 472 (1800 128 086 from Australia).
+Notice needs to be in the form of a letter or email (you could send out a group email).
+A template is available from our Advice Service.

 It’s important to note: Under the Act, all shop employees have the right to refuse to work on Easter Sunday, and on this occasion they don’t have to give you a reason for refusing.
 Also, this rule overrides any existing requirements to work in the Employments Relations Act, or in the employee’s employment contract.
 This applies to all shop employees working on Easter Sunday (including those where the businesses were previously allowed to open).
 So, if an employee declines work, there must not be any repercussions for them.

-Also, if an employee does not wish to work on Easter Sunday, they need to give notice to the employer, of their intention to refuse work.
-Note that this must be given in writing (by email is okay) and must be delivered to the employer within 14 days.
+If an employee does not wish to work on Easter Sunday, he or she needs to give you written notice of their intention to refuse work.
+Notice must be delivered to the employer within 14 days.

 Do I need to pay time and a half and give my employees a day in lieu if they work Easter Sunday?